worldcoin/world-id-state-bridge/docs/deployments.md

     provided by `anvil` for the script when being promted on the CLI.
   - good to test the generic function interface of the state bridges, the `WorldIDIdentityManager` contract, and the target chain World ID contract (`PolygonWorldID` / `OpWorldID`).
-  - deploys a `WorldIDIdentityManagerMock.sol` contract to the local anvil instance ([DeployMockWorldID.s.sol](../src/script/deploy/mock/DeployMockWorldID.s.sol))
+  - deploys a `MockWorldIDIdentityManager.sol` contract to the local anvil instance ([DeployMockWorldID.s.sol](../src/script/deploy/mock/DeployMockWorldID.s.sol))
   - inserts a sample root to the contract on deploy time (constructor param in the script above)
   - deploys a `MockStateBridge.sol` contract to the local anvil instance